bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Project Admin
 1. Need to add --link to the rsync command for demo scripts; note demos may of died after doing this, so need to do trial first)
 1. For packages also need to figure out if need to deal with links in composer bin (like the --link issue in demos)
-1. Continue security fixes.
-1. Fix most recent Certified Contributor entry and V entry.
-1. Migrate website to server(likely aws) that can support SSL(either in aws if use load balancer or vie 'Let's Encrypt' service).
 1. For composer, research if will need to use --copy-links rather than --link to ensure vendor/bin softlinks work on windows(copy-links copies the actual file rathe than the link to the file)(also need to ensure --link doesn't break anything since it may of broken the demo scripts).
 1. Upgrade wiki (mediawiki) to most recent version.